 Welcome to the East Colorado SBDC

-The East Colorado Small Business Development Center offers business consulting and training that maximizes the economic potential of entrepreneurs within East Colorado.
+We offer business consulting and training that maximizes the economic potential of entrepreneurs within East Colorado.
 Our mission is to help existing and new businesses grow and prosper.
 Our goal at the Small Business Development Center is to help emerging and existing entrepreneurs gain control of their business operations.
-We provide free guidance and counseling in all aspects of funding and developing small business.
-We strive to help grow and start businesses.
-While we cannot eliminate risk, we work to minimize it by helping clients write comprehensive business plans, conduct financial forecasts, strategize marketing tactics, apply for funding, and improve operations.
+While we cannot eliminate risk, we work to minimize it by helping clients write comprehensive business plans, conduct financial forecasts, create marketing tactics, apply for funding, and improve operations.
 Let us help maximize your business potential.

 I’m very involved in the community and sit on the board of directors for the Boy Scouts of America and I’m the chair of the marketing committee.
 Over the years I have helped my community develop and grow and I’m looking forward to continuing on this path through my new role as the Director of the East Colorado SBDC & UNC BizHub.

 I graduated in 2010 from the Monfort College of Business at the University of Northern Colorado with a degree in Business Marketing and a minor in Spanish.
 During my education, I participated in a study abroad program at the Universidad de Guadalajara and studied Marketing and Spanish.
 I am bilingual and provide consulting in Spanish and English.
 I joined the East Colorado SBDC in 2010 as a Marketing Specialist and Business Consultant, responsible for promotions and communication of the Center as well as guiding local companies through start-up and growth phases.
 Starting in 2012 I was promoted to the Associate Director of the East Colorado SBDC.